onbloc/gnoland-tutorials/docs/building-a-realm/realm-examples/realm.gno.md

 ### **Importing in the test environment**

-In the test environment, we will copy the file, as `gnodev` imports the package with the physical file path.
+In the test environment, we will copy the file, as `gno` imports the package with the physical file path.

 <figure><img src="../../../.gitbook/assets/gor_04_01_pkg_01.png" alt=""><figcaption></figcaption></figure>